Brexit may spur more deals in legacy general insurance policies

 The sector started off with asbestos-related business, but books of business sold these days include motor, medical malpractice and also employers’ liability, taken out by companies to cover compensation for work-related accidents or illness.

-Zurich Insurance, for example, transferred UK employers’ liability policies totalling $2 billion to specialist insurer Catalina in Dec 2018.
+Zurich Insurance (ZURN.S), for example, transferred UK employers’ liability policies totaling $2 billion to specialist insurer Catalina in Dec 2018.

 Lloyd’s of London’s decision last year to tell its members to ditch the worst-performing 10% of their business has led to a number of closed book deals, including in poorly-performing insurance classes such as marine.